auth0/docs/articles/connections/database/migrating.md

-# Importing users to Auth0
+# Import users to Auth0

-Our focus has always been not only greenfield projects but also existing applications that want to extend their Authentication capabilities.
-In this case it is possible that you want to migrate your existing users from a legacy user store to Auth0.
+At Auth0, the focus has always been not only on greenfield projects but also on existing applications that would benefit from an extension to their authentication capabilities.
+For these added features, you may wish to migrate your existing users to Auth0 from a legacy user store.

-We have released a new feature that enables migration of users from a **custom database connection** to Auth0.
-This migration is useful when you don't want to have all your users resetting their passwords at once, but rather migrating them gradually as they login over time.
+Auth0 has released a new feature that enables the automatic migration of users to Auth0 from a custom database connection.
+This feature adds your users to the Auth0 database one-at-a-time as each logs in and avoids asking your users to reset their passwords all at the same time.

-You can read more about Database Connections, and the different user store options [here](/connections/database).
+You can read more about database connections and the several user store options at [Database Identity Providers](/connections/database).

-## Migration Process
+## The migration process

 When a user authenticates using a custom database connection marked for **import to Auth0**, the following process takes place:

 ![](/media/articles/connections/database/migrating-diagram.png)

-If user is already migrated to Auth0, it is authenticated against Auth0 database.
-If not, your custom login script is executed.
-If it is successful, the user would be automatically created in Auth0's database.
+If a user has already been migrated to Auth0, they are authenticated against the Auth0 database; if not, your custom login script is executed.
+When the login is successful, the user is automatically added to the Auth0 database.

-The next time that user attempts to log in, their credentials and information would be retrieved from Auth0 and not from your custom database.
+The next time that user attempts to log in, their credentials and profile are retrieved from Auth0 and not from your custom database.

-> Note: New users will be registered to Auth0 directly, and password resets will affect the users stored in Auth0 only.
+New users are registered to Auth0 directly.

+**NOTE:** The password reset procedure is only available for users stored in the Auth0 database.

-## Enabling automatic migration
+## Enable automatic migration

-### 1. Create a new Custom Database
+### 1. Create a new custom database

-You can create a new Database Connection or configure an existing one within the [Admin Dashboard > Connections > Database](${uiURL}/#/connections/database) section.
+You can create a new database connection or configure an existing one in the [Connections > Database](${uiURL}/#/connections/database) section of the Dashboard.

-A custom database connection will have the **Use my own database** flag turned on:
+On the **Custom Database** page, enable the **Use my own database** option:

 ![](/media/articles/connections/database/custom-database.png)

-### 2. Check the "Import Users to Auth0" option under connection settings:
+### 2. Turn on automatic migration:

+On the **Settings** page for your database, enable the **Import Users to Auth0** option:

 ![](/media/articles/connections/database/import-users.png)

-### 3. Configure the **Login** and **GetUser** scripts
+### 3. Configure the database action scripts

-Notice that after turning on the **Import Users to Auth0** flag, you will have two scripts to complete under the Custom Database section:
+On the **Custom Database** page, under *Database Action Scripts*, you will see the *Login* and *GetUser* scripts that you will need to complete.

 ![](/media/articles/connections/database/import-scripts.png)

-The custom scripts are Node.js scripts that run in the tenant's sandbox.
-Auth0 provides templates for the most common databases: **ASP.NET Membership Provider**, **MongoDB**, **MySQL**, **PostgreSQL**, **SQLServer** and **Windows Azure SQL Database**, and for "a Web Service accessed by Basic Auth" as well.
-You can read more about how to implement these scripts in the [custom database connection](/connections/database/mysql) doc.
+These custom scripts are *Node.js* code that run in the tenant's sandbox.
+Auth0 provides templates for most common databases, such as: **ASP.NET Membership Provider**, **MongoDB**, **MySQL**, **PostgreSQL**, **SQLServer**, **Windows Azure SQL Database**, and for a web service accessed by **Basic Auth**.
+For more information on implementing these scripts, see the tutorial at: [Authenticate Users with Username and Password using a Custom Database](/connections/database/mysql).

-The **Login** script will be executed each time a user which is not found within Auth0 Database attempts to login, to validate the authenticity of the user.
+The **Login** script to authenticate the user will execute each time a user that is not found in Auth0 database attempts to log in.

-The **Get User** script will be executed whenever any of the following actions are performed:
+The **Get User** script will execute when any of the following actions are performed:

-* A user attempts to **sign up**
+* A user attempts to *sign-up*.
-* A user clicks on a valid [password change confirmation](/libraries/lock/customization#rememberlastlogin-boolean-1) link
+* A user clicks on a valid [password change confirmation](/libraries/lock/customization#rememberlastlogin-boolean-) link.
-* An [API call is made](/api/v2#!/Users/patch_users_by_id) to update a user's email
+* An API call is made to [update a user's email](/api/v2#!/Users/patch_users_by_id).

-This script is needed because none of these actions require authentication on the user's behalf; the Get User must provide a way of verifying whether a user exists in a legacy database without needing their password.
+This script is needed because none of these actions require authentication on the user's behalf.
+The **Get User** script must provide a way of verifying that a user exists in the legacy database without requiring their password.

-If an unmigrated user confirms a password change, their user profile will be created in Auth0 with the new password they have just confirmed.
-This user profile will contain all the information returned in the Get User script, and any following logins will be performed in Auth0 directly.
+If an un-migrated user confirms a password change, their user profile will be created in Auth0 with the new password.
+This user profile will contain all the information returned in the **Get User** script.
+All subsequent logins of this user will be performed in Auth0 directly.

-### 4. Turn off import after all users are migrated
+### 4. Complete the migration

-After you've been importing users for a while, it is probably that all (or most of) the users are migrated to the Auth0 database.
-You can check it out using the [API](/api/v2#!/Users/get_users) or looking at the Users list within the [dashboard](${uiURL}/#/users):
+After importing users for a time, many of your users will have been migrated to the Auth0 database.
+You can verify this with the [List or search users](/api/v2#!/Users/get_users) API endpoint or by reviewing the [Users](${uiURL}/#/users) list on the Dashboard.

 ![](/media/articles/connections/database/migrated-users.png)

-In this case you are ready to turn off the users import and convert the database to an Auth0 one.
-Go to your custom database connection and:
+Once all your users are in the Auth0 database, you are ready to turn off the import users feature and convert the database to Auth0.

-* Turn off the **User my own database** switch under Custom Database
+Go to your custom database connection on the [Dashboard](${uiURL}/#/connections/database) and:

-* Turn off the **Import Users to Auth0** switch under Settings
+* Disable the **Import Users to Auth0** option under **Settings** page.

-Migration is completed!
+* Disable the **Use my own database** option on the **Custom Database** page.